wzhudev/reverse-linear-sync-engine/README.md

 }
 ```

 This example might seem too simple because it only contains a single mutation query.
-Let’s look at a more complex example, such as creating a new `Project`.
+Let's look at a more complex example, such as creating a new `Project`.
 In this case, you can see clearly how LSE handles multiple transactions within a batch.
 The request would look like this:

 ```json
 {